-NOTE: On automatic gearbox models, selecting Cruise control while the gearbox is in 'Sport' mode will result in more frequent and harsher acceleration and gear changing.
+NOTE: Selecting Cruise control while the gearbox is in 'Sport' mode will result in more frequent and harsher acceleration and gear changing.
 This is not recommended.

 CRUISE CONTROL (if fitted)

 Cruise control enables the driver to maintain a constant road speed without using the accelerator pedal.
 This is particularly useful for motorway cruising or for any journey where a constant speed can be maintained for a lengthy period.